autokitteh/samples/google/gmail/README.md

 # Gmail Sample Project

-This sample project demonstrates autokitteh's integration with [Gmail](https://www.google.com/gmail/about/).
+This sample project demonstrates AutoKitteh's integration with [Gmail](https://www.google.com/gmail/about/).

-The file [`program.star`](./program.star) implements single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of `"slack_slash_command"` events.
+The file [`program.star`](./program.star) implements a single entry-point function, which is configured in the [`autokitteh.yaml`](./autokitteh.yaml) manifest file as the receiver of `slash_command` events.

-Once triggered by a Slack user, it executes various Gmail API calls depending on the user's input, and posts the results back to the user:
+When triggered by a Slack slash command, it calls a Gmail API function, depending on the input, and posts the results back to the Slack user:

 - `gmail get profile`
 - `gmail drafts list [optional query]`